-This post was written by Matt Hendren, a first year Duke MBA student and Associate in the CASE Initiative on Impact Investing (CASE i3) program.
+This post was written by Matt Hendren, Duke MBA student, in January 2015.

 We welcomed Mike Dorsey, CASE i3 Advisory Board member, to Fuqua in November as part of the CASE i3 Speaker Series.
 Mike is a venture capitalist who transitioned from his 20-year tenure as an investment banker into a serial co-founder of several highly successful impact funds.
 During Mike’s visit, he spoke to students about his work as the founder of the Bay Area Equity Fund (BAEF), a $75MM double bottom line venture capital fund which invested in firms such as SolarCity, Tesla, and Pandora.
 In addition to its social returns, the firm was very financially successful and achieved a 25.5% IRR.

 His talk focused on the practical concerns of running an impact fund, and two main themes emerged: the nature of the relationship between impact investors and their portfolio firms, and the current and future landscape of investors in impact investing funds.

 It can be difficult for minority investors to encourage investees to pursue socially impactful policies.
 The Bay Area Equity Fund found its way around this difficulty by selecting firms for which social value was at the core of both the founders’ ethics and their firms’ business models.
 These companies were described as having founders who were “impact committed” and were “people who care about this as much as we do.”
 This allowed BAEF to serve as a facilitator of additional social impact.
 BAEF helped investees maximize their social impact by liaising with community groups, or helping firms seek “green” certification for their products.
 This type of control is informal but, with appropriate screening, sufficient.